 The Aria Resort & Casino in Las Vegas has deployed more than 50 360-degree Oncam Grandeye cameras, which are deployed throughout the facility.
 Ted Whiting, Director of Surveillance explains: "a 360-degree camera exists for one reason - it's a chase camera - but chasing someone in the past."

-Award-winning 360 degree surveillance with track and trace for a measured response within the Casino
+Award-winning 360 degree surveillance with track and trace for a measured casino security response

 Casinos have unique security challenges and must follow stringent regulations designed to maintain the integrity of gaming operations.
 Large busy casinos must maintain continuous surveillance of multiple tables, machines, sports pools, cages, vaults, count rooms, records and even the security room itself.
 Casino operators have tried to solve the problem of being everywhere at once by installing more and more cameras, which means large banks of monitors, large storage space for recorded video, and a team of security professionals to monitor systems.